- 1 Turret Press Features

 If you are looking for an entry-level press that won’t break the bank, but still has decent quality, then you may want to look at the classic turret press from Lee.
 While this press is lacking in some of the nice features you will find on the more expensive presses, it does a good job of covering the basics.

 The Lee Turret Press has 4 stations for holding die sets for the caliber that you are reloading; this also makes reloading other calibers easy since you can just change out the turret plate.
 But what really separates this turret press from its competition is the auto indexing feature where you don’t have to manually rotate the turret in order to proceed to the next station.
 Every time the handle returns to its original position, the turret automatically rotates, saving time for the user.
 On the other hand, if you wish to do things manually, like when you want to work on a single die for a number of cases, all you have to do is remove the index rod.

 The Lyman turret reloading press is a high-speed press that works great on a wide range of calibers.
-Just like most reloading turret presses, the Lyman also features 6 stations for different dies for reloading.
+One nice feature of this press is that it has 6 stations, which makes it ideal for the extra steps often involved in loading pistol rounds.
 The turret head can also be easily changed if you want for resetting your dies when swapping calibers.

 The turret head contains 6 stations for different die combinations.
 The turret head itself can also be easily removed and replaced with another so you don’t have to adjust and place your die sets repeatedly.
 Instead, you just have to prepare a turret head for each caliber that you have.
 The turret ball handle that is used for indexing can also be placed on both the right and left side, making it more comfortable for you regardless of which hand you normally use.